joeyu/zvargs/README.md

 >function func(arg0:number, [arg1:Array], [arg2:string], arg3:function, arg4:RegExp, ...);

 where, the modifier after ':' of each argument specifies the argument's type (class), and the arguments enclosed in the square brackets are optional and may not be passed when the `func` function is called.

+An example of such kind of function is that you have a function called `traverse`, which traverses a directory tree specified by `dir` and applies a callback function specified by `callback` to each of file node under that directory.
+And the user can also specify some options through an `options` object, which is optional and has default values.
+The `traverse` function's arguments prototype are thus variable as follows:

+>function traverse(dir:string, [options:object], callback:function);

 The specification of a function's variable arguments prototype can be specified by an array as the `spec` argument passed to this contructor.
 Each item of `spec` corresponds to one argument of the function's arguments prototype.
 To reduce typing effort, the `spec` can also be specified as a string.